 - 1. Percent married: 85% of employees are assumed to be married. - 2.
 Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 3.
 No surviving spouse will remarry and there will be no children's benefit. - 4.
+All married members appointed after January 1, 2009 will elect the optional spouse's coverage at retirement.

-Administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses.
+5. Investment and Administrative expenses: The assumed investment return rate represents the anticipated net return after payment of all investment and administrative expenses.